tatsujb/installFAFscript/README.md

 ```
 /home/USERNAME/.steam/Proton/dist/bin/wine "%s"
 ```
-if this doesn't work try :
+if this doesn't work try (if you do this you may have to remove /etc/enviroment enntiries for proton same for .bashrc) :
 ```
 /home/USERNAME/run "%s"
 ```